 - Volume: Are you loading your grill with 5lbs of meat or 1lb?

 - Bones: Are you cooking with deboned or bone in cuts?

 - Connective Tissue and Fat: Fatty cuts can speed up the cooking process, so you will want to make note of this.

 - Weather & Insulation: Your cookers insulation and ability to hold heat will play a large factor in your cooking.
 Both humidity and snow and slow down your cooking time.

 - Type of Smoker: The type of smoker you use can affect your cook.
-According legend Meathead at Amazing Ribs an electric smoker will produce a quicker cook due to the lack of airflow.
+According legend Meathead at Amazing Ribs an on of the top rated electric smokers will produce a quicker cook due to the lack of airflow.